synzen/MonitoRSS/README.md

 ```

 ###Feed Customization
-The bare minimum for a source must be `name`, `link`, and `channel` for it to be functional.
-But of course customization is possible!
+Besides the required `name`, `link`, and `channel` fields, more can be added for customization of course!

 1. `name`: Feed Name.
 If you can, try not to add spaces.